Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Deposition and Characterization

 \subsection{X-ray reflectivity}

-To investigate the layered composition, layer separation, total thickness $d$, period thickness $t_{\textup{ABC}}$, and interface roughness of ABC heterostructures on a Si substrate, X-ray reflectivity (XRR) analysis was utilized.
-A Bruker AXS instrument, using a monochromatic X-ray beam (Cu-K$\upalpha$, $\lambda = 0.154\ \text{nm}$), was scanned at scattering angles from $0^\circ$ to $10^\circ$.
-Data analysis was performed using the Bruker Leptos 7 software.
+To investigate the layered composition, layer separation, total thickness $d$, period thickness $t_{\textup{ABC}}$, and interface roughness of ABC heterostructures on a fused silica substrate, X-ray reflectivity (XRR) analysis was utilized.
+A Bruker AXS instrument, using a monochromatic X-ray beam (Cu-K$\upalpha$, $\lambda = 0.154\ \text{nm}$), was scanned at scattering angles from $0^\circ$ to $14^\circ$.
+Data analysis was performed using Bruker Leptos 7 software.